deepakmotlani/Notes/Hibernate-Basics.md

-Dirty check
+### Dirty check
 Hibernate uses a strategy called inspection, which is basically this: when an object is loaded from the database a snapshot of it is kept in memory.
 When the session is flushed Hibernate compares the stored snapshot with the current state.
 If they differ the object is marked as dirty and a suitable SQL command is enqueued.
 If the object is still transient then it is always dirty.

-Lazy Loading
+### Lazy Loading
 Say you have a parent and that parent has a collection of children.
 Hibernate now can "lazy-load" the children, which means that it does not actually load all the children when loading the parent.
 Instead, it loads them when requested to do so.
 You can either request this explicitly or, and this is far more common, hibernate will load them automatically when you try to access a child.
 Lazy-loading can help improve the performance significantly since often you won't need the children and so they will not be loaded.

 Also beware of the n+1-problem.
 Hibernate will not actually load all children when you access the collection.
 Instead, it will load each child individually.
 When iterating over the collection, this causes a query for every child.
 In order to avoid this, you can trick hibernate into loading all children simultaneously, e.g. by calling parent.getChildren().size().

-What is the difference between first level cache and second level cache?
-First Level Cache is associated with Session.
-It is enabled by default.
-Second Level Cache is associated with SessionFactory.
-It is not enabled by default.

-The differences between get() and load() methods are given below. get()
+### The differences between get() and load() methods are given below
+get()
-Returns null if an object is not found. get() method always hit the database.
+Returns null if an object is not found.
+Always hits the database.
 It returns the real object, not the proxy.
 It should be used if you are not sure about the existence of instance.

 load()
-Throws ObjectNotFoundException if an object is not found. load() method doesn't hit the database.
+Throws ObjectNotFoundException if an object is not found.
+Doesn't hit the database.
 It returns proxy object.
 It should be used if you are sure that instance exists.

-The update() method	merge() method update() should be used inside the session only.
+### The update() method	merge() method
+update() should be used inside the session only.
 After closing the session, it will throw the error. merge() should be used if you don't know the state of the session, means you want to make the modification at any time.

-@EmbeddedId is used to instruct Hibernate that the Employee entity uses a compound key.
+### @EmbeddedId is used to instruct Hibernate that the Employee entity uses a compound key.

-@Embeddable
+@Embeddable<br/>
-public class EmployeeId implements Serializable {
+public class EmployeeId implements Serializable { <br/>

-    @Column(name = "company_id")
+    @Column(name = "company_id")<br/>
     private Long companyId;

     @Column(name = "employee_number")